sp4ce-cowboy/DES/README.md

 Every single line of code shown here was typed in Vim.

+In promoting effect-free programming and immutability, an immutable delegation of `ArrayList` called `ImList` is used throughout the codebase.

 ### Usage

 This repo is an attempt at ~showcasing~ archiving some of my old work.
 It wouldn't exactly make sense to "use" it.